piotrapl/playwright-typescript-entities-ui-api-tests/README.md

 Instead of testing:

-Only UI ❌

-Only API ❌
+Only UI or only API

-We validate:
+we validate:

 User Action → Network Call → Backend Response → UI Rendering → Consistency Check